 Real estate in the Town Center of Palm Beach, FL is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Town Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Palm Beach Town Center neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Palm Beach Town Center is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Palm Beach Town Center is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the Palm Beach Town Center neighborhood has more Austrian and Russian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Palm Beach Town Center neighborhood has more Hungarian and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.8% of this neighborhood's residents have Austrian ancestry and 5.6% have Russian ancestry.
+In fact, 3.2% of this neighborhood's residents have Hungarian ancestry and 23.3% have English ancestry.